WorkMarket: History

-CEO and Founder Jeffrey Leventhal conceived of the idea for WorkMarket after founding and selling OnForce, a previous online marketplace business he started that helped manage IT talent.
+CEO and founder Jeffrey Leventhal conceived of the idea for WorkMarket after founding and selling OnForce, a previous online marketplace business he started that helped manage IT talent.
 His industry experience led him to believe that there was an opportunity to provide a more efficient method for hiring and managing 1099 contractors.
 To form a founding team, Leventhal agreed to partner with Jeffrey Wald.
 In 2011, the company launched a beta version of the WorkMarket platform to a group of 20 companies.
 Initially, WorkMarket operated as an invitation-only service while it worked to build a large base of corporate clients.

 In January 2015, WorkMarket hired Stephen DeWitt as its CEO.

-WorkMarket's board of directors and advisor team consists of, among others, Union Square Ventures' Fred Wilson, Spark Capital's Mo Koyfman, Jeffrey Leventhal, Tig Gilliam, and Jordan Levy.
-Tig Gilliam was named Chairman in February 2015.
+WorkMarket's board of directors and advisor team includes Union Square Ventures' Fred Wilson, Spark Capital's Mo Koyfman, Jeffrey Leventhal, Tig Gilliam, and Jordan Levy.
+Tig Gilliam was named chairman in February 2015.

 Between 2010 and 2017, WorkMarket raised a total of $60+ million in venture funding.

 Recognition

 Gartner recognized WorkMarket as a Cool Vendor in Procurement Sourcing in 2015.
 WorkMarket has also been featured in Spend Matters research.

-Having experienced two-year growth of 581%, WorkMarket was named No. 20 on the 2014 list of Crain’s New York Business Fast 50.
+Having experienced two-year growth of 581%, WorkMarket was named No. 20 on the 2014 list of Crain's New York Business Fast 50.
 WorkMarket has also been recognized by Forbes as one of America's Most Promising Companies for 2014.

 Jeffrey Leventhal has also been honored as Staffing Industry Analysts Top 100 and he and Jeffrey Wald have been cited on the changing freelance economy by Bloomberg, Fortune, Huffington Post, Staffing Industry Analysts, CRN Magazine, Entrepreneur, IT Business Edge, U.S. News & World Report, and HR.com.